jonnonz1/nz-statute-book/acts/public/1986/residential-tenancies-act-1986.md

 (2) If the landlord permits the tenant to remain in the premises for more than 90 days after the tenancy has terminated or has been terminated, without obtaining a possession order, or for more than 90 days after obtaining a possession order, the landlord shall be deemed to have granted, and the tenant shall be deemed to have accepted, as from the date on which that period of 90 days expired, a periodic tenancy of the premises on the same terms and conditions as pertained to the original tenancy immediately before its termination.
 (3) The landlord shall not be taken to have permitted the tenant to remain in possession, or to have given up the right to proceed under this Act in respect of any breach of the tenant's obligations, merely because the landlord accepts payment of rent in respect of any period after the tenancy has been terminated.

+### 60AA Landlord acting to terminate tenancy without grounds
+A landlord commits an unlawful act if they give or purport to give a notice to terminate to the tenant or apply or purport to apply to the Tribunal for an order terminating the tenancy knowing that they are not entitled, under this Act, to give the notice or to make the application.

 ### 60A Fixed-term tenancy becomes periodic unless contrary notice given
 (1) On the expiry of a fixed-term tenancy of more than 90 days, the tenancy continues as a periodic tenancy with the same terms as the terms contained in the expired tenancy so far as those terms are consistent with a periodic tenancy.
-(2) Subsection (1) does not apply if—
-  (a) the parties enter into a new tenancy agreement or agree to extend the existing tenancy agreement; or (b) within the effective period, either party gives the other written notice of the party’s intention not to continue with the tenancy.
+(2) However, the tenancy does not continue as a periodic tenancy if,— (a) before the expiry, the parties renew or extend the existing tenancy agreement; or (b) before the expiry, the parties agree not to continue with the tenancy; or (c) at least 28 days before the expiry, the tenant gives the landlord written notice of the tenant’s intention not to continue with the tenancy; or
-(3) The effective period is the period that starts on the 90th day before the date on which the tenancy expires and ends with the 21st day before that date.
-(4) On an application by either party, the Tribunal may make an order specifying a date for the early termination of a tenancy that will continue, or is continuing, under subsection (1).
-(5) The Tribunal may only make an order under subsection (4) if satisfied that, without the order, the applicant would suffer greater hardship than the other party.
-(6) Where the Tribunal makes an order under subsection (4), the Tribunal may order that the applicant pay to the other party an amount determined by the Tribunal by way of reasonable compensation for any loss or damage to the other party that is likely to result from the early termination.
+  (d) before the expiry, a party gives notice as mentioned in any of section 50(1)﻿(a) to (b) that terminates the tenancy on or before the expiry or that would do if the tenancy were already periodic.
+(3) Subsection (4) applies if—
+  (a) a tenancy continues as a periodic tenancy under subsection (1); but (b) before the continuation, a party gave notice as mentioned in any of section 50(1)﻿(a) to (b) that would, if the tenancy had been fixed-term throughout or periodic throughout, terminate the tenancy from a time after the continuation.
+(4) The tenancy is terminated with effect from that time (and the termination is to be treated as falling within the relevant paragraph of section 50(1)).
+(5)
+(6)

-### 60B Tenant must exercise right to renew or extend tenancy not later than 21 days before expiry
+### 60B Tenant must exercise right to renew or extend tenancy not later than 28 days before expiry
 (1) A tenant who wishes to exercise a right under the tenancy agreement to require the landlord to grant the tenant a renewal or an extension of the tenancy must exercise that right by giving the landlord written notice, in accordance with this section, of the tenant’s intention to exercise the right.
-(2) The tenant must give notice of the tenant’s intention not later than the 21st day before the date on which the tenancy would otherwise expire.
+(2) The tenant must give notice of the tenant’s intention not later than the 28th day before the date on which the tenancy would otherwise expire.
 (3) On an application, made before or after the expiry of the tenancy, by a tenant who has failed to comply with subsection (1) or (2) but who wishes to renew or extend the tenancy, the Tribunal may order the renewal or extension of the tenancy.
 (4) The Tribunal may make an order under subsection (3) only if satisfied that, without the order, the tenant would suffer greater hardship than the landlord.
 (5) If the Tribunal makes an order under subsection (3), the Tribunal may order that the tenant pay the landlord an amount determined by the Tribunal by way of reasonable compensation for any loss or damage to the landlord that has resulted from the tenant’s failure to comply with subsection (1) or (2).